 Example

 The example will spin up a MySql database to which you can connect with the credentials passed in the constructor.
-Alternatively, you may use the get_connection_url() method which returns a sqlalchemy-compatible url in format dialect+driver://username:password@host:port/database.
+Alternatively, you may use the get_connection_url() method which returns a sqlalchemy-compatible url in format mysql+dialect://username:password@host:port/database.

 >>> import sqlalchemy